Everyone Is Getting A "Structured" Gel Manicure — Here’s Why

 How much does a structured gel manicure cost?

-"Structured gel manicures are slightly more expensive than more traditional polish or other gel color services offered in a salon," explains Streets.
+"Structured gel manicures are slightly more expensive than more traditional polish or other gel colour services offered in a salon," explains Streets.
 "The price reflects application time for sculpting, enhancing or extensions, and the increased durability you can expect from this type of manicure."
-In New York City, you can expect to pay around $100 all in, but costs will vary from salon to salon.
+Costs will vary from salon to salon, but in Sydney, you can expect to pay around $75 for a basic gel manicure.
 If you add gel removal and art, it can become more expensive.

 Are there any downsides to a structured gel manicure?